 As its name suggests, we will code in Python instead of the usual C ++ or Lua code.
 Of course, not all Python instructions are available.
 Only commands that are useful for micro-controllers have been brought.
 All the commands are available on the online documentation.

 MicroPython works with a file system or command interpreter called Read-Eval-Print Loop (REPL) available from a serial connection or from an internet browser (this will be WebREPL).
 It is convenient to test, discover the language and do maintenance operations (file management, connection to a WiFi network …).

 For programming, we will use a simple text editor to write the scripts.
-Then simply copy the files on the card.
+Then simply copy the files on the board.
 Of course, it’s a very succinct presentation of MicroPython.
 We will discover it much better in the next tutorials.

 For this first discovery, we will use a Raspberry Pi 3.
 We will see how to do Windows 10 in the next article).
 Here is a short video that introduces the concept quickly

 Wemos delivers the LoLin32 Lite with MicroPython.
 This is the first time that Wemos has abandoned the NodeMCU firmware.
 It may be necessary to see a lack of interest in Lua language by the Makers.
 It is true that the impressive number of libraries and examples Arduino leaves little chance to other languages.

 For this first tutorial, I suggest you start with the Raspberry Pi.
 Open a Terminal or connect to SSH from another computer.
 Connect the LoLin32 Lite to the USB port and run the following command to identify the USB port on which the ESP32 has just been plugged